 It is important to be safe and respectful when using the Internet.
 Cell phones and other personal electronic devices are to be used only with staff supervision.
-Cyber-bullying is not permitted and devices are used for educational purposes during school hours.
-Consequences for cyber-bullying can include suspensions, police involvement or transfer to another setting or school.
+Cyber-bullying is not permitted and devices are only used for educational purposes during school hours.
+Consequences for cyberbullying can include suspensions, police involvement or transfer to another setting or school.

-In the event of a school or community wide emergency, such as lock down or hold and secure, cell phones are not be used.
+In the event of a school or community wide emergency, such as lock down or hold and secure, cell phones are not obe used.
 This is to ensure the integrity/availability of the cellular networks used by emergency responders.
-Also student should not wear headphones as, in an emergency, they cannot hear directions.
+Students should also not wear headphones as, in an emergency, they cannot hear directions.